Connect and Serve at

 Connect

 Getting connected in a large parish can be a challenge at first.
-At St. Stephen’s Church, there are numerous ways to plug in, from small groups to service and outreach opportunities to choirs to classes.
+At St. Stephen’s Church, there are numerous ways to plug in, from small groups and classes to service and outreach opportunities to choirs and guilds.
 You are welcome to take part in just about anything this community offers–as a visitor, a newcomer, or a member.
 You might visit the Farmers Market @ St. Stephen’s on Saturday morning, or join a small group.
 You could attend a parish supper on Wednesday or Sunday, or attend a newcomers reception.
 Volunteer in one of our many guilds, committees, groups, or outreach ministries.
 Spend some time on this website to see what’s available to you.

 You might also like to attend a Quarterly Ministry Night, where various standing committees of the vestry gather for supper followed by committee meetings that are open to all.
 These provide a window on the work of these committees and where you might like to engage.